Carreau/phd-dissertation/parts/roleofactin.rst

 Microtubules are the wider with a diameter of 20nm and :num:`Fig #fig-mt` the stiffer of the three kinds of filament with a persistence length in the order of millimeter, which is much longer than the size of the usual cell.
-Microtubules are extensively studied :cite:`cite some reviews ...`.
+Microtubules are extensively studied :cite:`Valiron2001`.
 Microtubules are formed by the polymerisation of an heterodimer of tubuline that lead to the formation of polar (oriented) filament that can be walked on by molecular motors.
 These molecular motors can be decomposed in two families –